Xeverous/the_website/website/pages/cpp/utility/glossary.md

 `GCC` - originally "GNU C Compiler", now "GNU Compilers Collecion".
 The de facto standard compiler toolchain for most GNU/Linux distributions.

 `final` - A keyword which has practically the same functionality in many languages.
 In C++ it is not technically a "keyword" but that is a minor detail.
 Depending on the context it is either preventing a class to be inherited from or preventing a virtual function to be overriden in descendant classes.
-In Java, it has additional functionality of preventing assignments (sismilar to `const` in other languages).
+In Java, it has additional functionality of preventing assignments (similar to `const` in other languages).

 `framework` - a prepared set of tools and code base for certain purpose.
 Differs from library that it requires a certain application structure and can not be customized beyond creator's intent.
 Frameworks are more popular in higher level languages while libraries in lower level ones, although both are widely used in various languages.